-In order to provide efficient student service and receive timely payment of tuition, fees and other charges, Pratt Community College requires students to submit the completed enrollment package by August 1.
+In order to provide efficient student service and receive timely payment of tuition, fees and other charges, Pratt Community College requires students to complete the financial aid package by August 1.
 After August 1, a late fee of \$100 will be assessed to the student.
-The financial aid will then be applied to the student's outstanding bill; any amounts still due must be paid by the first day of classes.
-If the student has additional funds after all authorized charges have been paid, he/she will be given a voucher for books up to the amount of the remaining funds provided the student has signed a Title IV Authorization Form that can be obtained from the Financial Aid Office.
+The financial aid will then be applied to the student's outstanding bill; any amounts still due must be paid by the first day of classes or have a payment plan in place, see page 33 for more information.
+If the student has additional funds after all authorized charges have been paid, he/she will be given a voucher for books up to the amount of the remaining funds.